outline/outline/server/onboarding/🚀 Integrations & API.md

 ## Slack

-If your team is using Slack to communicate then you’ll definitely want to enable our [Slack Integration](/settings/integrations/slack) to get instant link unfurling for Outline documents and access to the `/outline` slash command to search your knowledgebase directly from Slack.
+If your team is using Slack to communicate then you’ll definitely want to enable our [Slack Integration](/settings/integrations/slack) to get instant link unfurling for Outline documents and access to the `/outline` slash command to search your knowledge base directly from Slack.

 ## API